jzwdsb/blog_source/source/_posts/2018-01-26-pl0_compiler.md

 　　The start symbol of pl0 language according to it's EBNF form is program, follow with a terminal symbol '.', which indicate the end of the parsing process.

-　　It calls the block and judge the next symbol is '.' or not.<br>
+　　It calls the block and judge the next symbol is '.' or not.
 　　The block function will consume the tokens which belong to the current block.

 　　Then next thing is the block will call other function according to the EBNF